-- Schedule regular roof inspections
+Schedule regular roof inspections

 A common form of damage that is easy to avoid are branches rubbing or falling on the roof.
-Cutting away these branches and leaving a healthy space between the roof and your vegetation will help avoid damage from impact caused by trees moved by the wind and minimise the leaves and debris that might find their way into the gutter.
+Cutting away these branches and leaving a healthy space between the roof and your vegetation will help avoid damage from the impact caused by trees moved by the wind and minimise the leaves and debris that might find their way into the gutter.

-- Look for and repair loose flashing
+Look for and repair loose flashing

 Flashing is a thin piece of metal that runs along the edges of a roof, including where two planes of the roof meet each other, where a roof meets a wall and around roof features such as chimneys and skylights.
-Flashing has an important role to play in directing water away from the roof but it is also one of the most fragile components of the structure, which means that it needs special attention every time you perform an inspection.
+Flashing has an important role to play in directing water away from the roof, but it is also one of the most fragile components of the structure, which means that it needs special attention every time you perform an inspection.
 Repairing loose flashing promptly is vital to keeping the moisture away from the interior of your home and prolonging the life of your roof.

 Seal any roof penetrations